cockroachdb/docs/src/current/v24.1/cutover-replication.md

 ### Example

-The following is a step-by-step example of cutting back to the original primary cluster.
-This example assumes that a cutover from a primary to standby cluster has occurred, and the promoted standby has been serving traffic.
+This section illustrates the steps to cut back to the original primary cluster from the promoted standby cluster that is currently serving traffic.

 - **Cluster A** = original primary cluster
 - **Cluster B** = original standby cluster

-1. **Cluster B** is now serving application traffic after the [cutover](#step-2-complete-the-cutover).
+1. **Cluster B** is serving application traffic after the [cutover](#step-2-complete-the-cutover).
-1. To begin the cutback to the original primary cluster (**cluster A**), it is necessary that the virtual cluster (e.g., `vc_a`) is no longer serving traffic.
-Connect to the system virtual on **cluster A**:
+1. To begin the cutback to **Cluster A**, the virtual cluster must first stop accepting connections.
+Connect to the system virtual on **Cluster A**:

     {% include_cached copy-clipboard.html %}
     ~~~ shell